ymanshur/portfolio/2024_privy_tourid_asita.md

 ## Customization Project: TourID x ASITA

-TourID x ASITA is a platform designed to facilitate transactions between travellers and Indonesian travel agents.
-All participating travel agents are members of the **Association of the Indonesian Tours and Travel Agencies (ASITA)** and possess **digital certificates issued by Privy**.
+TourID x ASITA is a platform designed to facilitate transactions between travelers and Indonesian travel agents.
+All participating travel agents are members of the Association of the Indonesian Tours and Travel Agencies (ASITA) and possess **digital certificates issued by Privy**.

 **Tech Stack:**